Inner Peace is the path to outerpeace. Every single person we give access to the path of personal transformation can help change the world.

 Prabha Ng has over 20 years of experience in security & risk management and has worked in the financial, educational and government industries.
 She currently serves as a Chief Information Security Officer for an insurance corporation.
 In the past, she held various roles including leading cybersecurity and risk management programs for various financial institutions and worked as an engineer designing robotic submarines for the US Government at Newport, RI.
 She received a BS from Suny Buffalo in Computer Networks & Systems Engineering and an MBA from Fordham University.

 Chloe Bregman has 15 years experience in Product Design, Agile transformation and corporate leadership.
 Previously she was Enterprise Agile Transformation team working for a fortune 500 company and Dir.
 Design at Onelogin.
-She brings her experience building teams and tech products to Khentrul Rinpoche’s global community.
-Chloe has over 680 hr in Yoga teacher training 2 years of Meditation teacher training with Culadasa.
+She brings her experience building teams and technology products to Khentrul Rinpoche’s global community.
+Chloe has over 680 hr in Yoga teacher training.
+She has completed 2 years of Meditation teacher training with Culadasa.
 Currently she works full time building Rinpoche’s vision at Tibetan Rime Buddhist Institute.
 She is also an advisor to the Dzokden Kalapa board.

 Pete Eby is a systems architect for the R&D Systems Engineering (RDSE) team at Oak Ridge National Lab (ORNL).